zek3r/zek3r.github.io/_drafts/msc-paper.markdown

 <center>
 <figure>
     <img src="https://zek3r.github.io/assets/msc/blogpost_fig1.jpg" title="i am artist" width="600" />
-    <figcaption> <b>Neurons speak in "spikes":</b> A neuron receives electrical input from other neurons via its 'branches' (known as dendrites) and sends electrical signals to other neurons via its 'trunk' (axon), using a tree analogy.
+    <figcaption> <b>1.
+Neurons speak in "spikes":</b> A neuron receives electrical input from other neurons via its 'branches' (known as dendrites) and sends electrical signals to other neurons via its 'trunk' (axon), using a tree analogy.
 The membrane voltage in the axon of neuron A is plotted as a function of time in the bottom left.</figcaption>
 </figure>
 </center>

 Your brain is composed of about 86 billion neurons--brain cells which are believed responsible for performing the computations that allow you to see, smell, think, talk, walk, and generally experience cognitive phenomena.
 To do this, these neurons communicate with each other, kind of like how a group of friends might text eachother to coordinate their work on a school project.
-However, while text chats are composed of words, neuron conversation is composed of electrical pulses that neuroscientists refer to as *action potentials*, or *"spikes"*.
+However, while text chats are composed of words, neuron conversation is composed of electrical pulses that neuroscientists refer to as *action potentials*, or *"spikes"* (Fig.1).

 ### Why we want to decode brain cell messages